 The APD offers a self-defense course for women.
 This four-session course teaches the RAD (Rape Aggression Defense) System of awareness, prevention, risk reduction and avoidance.
 Women learn realistic, self-defense tactics and techniques.
 Certified RAD instructors teach the course.
-Upcoming sessions are listed on the city’s Facebook Events tab.
+The next four-week session is Nov.
+5, 12, 19 and 26.
+Find more information on the city’s Facebook Events tab.
 Or you can contact us for more information.

 Join the Police Reserve

 Training the next generation of police officers is critical to the long-term vitality of our city.
 We have a strong Police Reserve program for those interested in a career in law enforcement.